Finesse/web-fonts-repository/README.md

 # Web fonts repository

-A simple webfont hosting for your own server.
-Inspired by [Google Fonts](https://fonts.google.com).
+A simple webfont hosting inspired by [Google Fonts](https://fonts.google.com).

-* Generates CSS on-the-go for embedding fonts on web pages.
+It runs on your server, stores and distributes webfont files and generates CSS on-the-go for embedding fonts on web pages.
-* Stores and distributes webfont files.

 ## Quick start

 ### Requirements

-1. PHP ≥ 7.0
+1. HTTP server supporting PHP ≥ 7.0
 2. [Composer](https://getcomposer.org) (required for installation)

 ### Installation